Loving Social Media – Garry Kousoulou Best Business Enabler Award Application

 evolves an online presence and continues to grow.
 So far, everyone who has gotten involved in the Kickstarter Programme through us right now has grown.

 I was aware that this scheme was making a comeback and so was the first to apply.
-But I didn’t want to just apply for me, I wanted to involve other businesses in the opportunity here.
-Loving Social Media deals with training the graduates and help with the paperwork.
+But I didn’t want to just apply for myself, I wanted to involve other businesses in the opportunity here.
+Loving Social Media deals with training the graduates and helping with the paperwork.
 From there, we facilitate the collaboration between the young person and the business.
 That young person will work 25 hours a week in your marketing department.
 Marketing is about awareness, so they can then make more people aware of the business’s existence.
 You can then turn that awareness into a sale.